petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 dependency management needs to be automated, e.g., with the help of containers and/or virtual environments.
-These pipelines then serve as continuously tested documentation, which can be much more reliable than a list of steps thrown into a README by a human and never checked or updated.
+These pipelines then serve as continuously tested documentation, which can be much more reliable than a list of steps written in a README by a human and never checked or updated.

 So how does this relate to research projects, and are there potential